EBB2675/schema-studio/README.md

 ```
 Make it persistent by adding the export to `~/.bashrc` or `~/.zshrc`.

+The backend will automatically prepend that repo (and `src/` if present) to `PYTHONPATH`,
+so packages like `nomad_simulations` resolve without extra setup once the environment
+variable points to your clone.

 ### 4) Run everything with one command
 ```bash
 ./dev.sh